sazzadhossain05/Software-Engineering-for-Machine-Learning-Code/README.md

 ## Quick Start (Windows — Git Bash)

-`make` is not available on Windows.
+The `make` command is not available on Windows.
 Use the following equivalent commands instead.

 ### Step 1 — Clone and navigate